jma712/Causality-informed-Generation/README.md

 - **Noise**:

-    - We can add Gaussian Noise on B and C.
+    - We can add Gaussian noise on B and C.

 - **Linear / Nonlinear**: